teahouse-hosting/chaise/docs/prose/migrations.rst

 Document Migrations
 ===================

-Ok, so, you're going along, you're extending you're app, you're writing documents, making use of :ref:`types`.
+Ok, so, you're going along, you're extending your app, you're writing documents, making use of :ref:`types`.
 But eventually it happens: you need to make a breaking change.